radsystems-app/Radsystems-Studio-Docs/settings-styles/global-settings.md

 - **ShowButtons** (Left, Bottom, False)
 Inline edit action button position, if set to false, buttons will not be display and will requires user to press the 'Enter Key' before value is saved.
-- **ActivateMode** (dblClick, Click, MouseEnter, Button) Event use to activate inline edit on a page field.
+- **ActivateMode** (dblClick, Click, MouseEnter, Button) Event used to activate inline edit on a page field.
 - **EditFieldControlType**
-Control type use for the edit.
-All configuration applied to a field in the Edit Page will also bbe applied to inline edit field.
+Control type used for the edit.
+All configuration applied to a field in the Edit Page will also be applied to the inline edit field.

 ## Page Report
 This will define if the page can be exported to the following format: